What are Tickable Species?

 Tickable Species on Birda

 Birda uses these official lists to tag all sightings as either Tickable or Non-tickable.
-If an official checklist of tickable species does not exist for any particular country, then Birda will create its best-estimate list for the location.
+If an official checklist of tickable species does not exist for any particular country or region, then Birda assumes that all sightings are tickable.
+If you would like us to include a tickable list for your country, please contact us at support@birda.org

 Birda Challenges and Non-Tickable Species